-Our research is focused on understanding the effects of cardiometabolic diseases and physical activity on vasculature, endothelial cells and tissue physiology.
+Our research is focused on understanding the effects of cardiometabolic diseases, muscle wasting and physical activity on vasculature, endothelial cells and tissue physiology.
 Our aim is to identify mechanisms mediating the health benefits of exercise and to discover novel treatment options for cardiometabolic diseases.
 Our group also studies skeletal muscle growth and muscle wasting, and the pediatric cancer rhabdomyosarcoma.

 Cardiometabolic diseases, such as cardiovascular disease, type 2 diabetes and hypertension, are the number one cause of death in the western world; thus they present an urgent need for novel therapies.
 Despite recent progress in the treatment options for cardiometabolic diseases, the clinical prognosis of e.g. heart failure is currently worse than prognosis of most cancers.
 Blood vessels are essential in all tissues for the delivery of oxygen and nutrients.
 Recent studies have demonstrated that blood vessels are much more than an inert conduit for blood flow.
 Instead, endothelial cells lining the vessels are active regulators of tissue growth, metabolism and regeneration.

-We want to understand how the interaction between endothelial cells and other cell types in the tissues is regulated and how the intercellular communication is disturbed in cardiometabolic disease.
+We want to understand how the interaction between endothelial cells and other cell types in the tissues, especially in the heart and skeletal muscles, is regulated and how the intercellular communication is disturbed in cardiometabolic disease.
 The goal of our studies is to enhance understanding on the role of vasculature in cardiometabolic disease and in mediating the health benefits of exercise.
 Eventually, we aim to identify novel therapeutic targets for cardiometabolic disease and muscle wasting.

 We are also interested in skeletal muscle stem cell differentiation and skeletal muscle physiology and pathology, with a special focus on the role of the PROX1 transcription factor.
 Our aim is to understand the role and function of PROX1 in skeletal muscle physiology and in rhabdomyosarcoma, which is a highly malignant pediatric cancer with myogenic features.